vala-lang/vala-docs/docs/tutorials/programming-language/main/06-00-libraries/06-05-binding-to-vala-libraries-from-other-languages.md

 Vala produces C code and also produces C headers.
-Binding from C is relatively easy, although the library may make use of a lot of GObject boiler plate code.
+Binding from C is relatively easy, although the library may make use of a lot of GObject boilerplate code.

-For Vala based projects, using either the Vala or Genie syntax, a VAPI can be produced that makes bindings easy.
+For Vala-based projects, using either the Vala or Genie syntax, a VAPI can be produced that makes bindings easy.

 The Vala compiler can also produce a GObject Introspection Repository (GIR) file.
 This makes bindings from languages that support GObject Introspection very easy.
-Often the binding is at runtime so a typelib file also needs to be produced and libgirepository and libffi are used at runtime for the binding.
+Often, the binding is at runtime, so a typelib file also needs to be produced, and libgirepository and libffi are used at runtime for the binding.

 ## 6.5.1.
 Haskell